Scaarus/nativedb/socialclub/ScInboxMessagePushGamerT0RecipList.md

 void SC_INBOX_MESSAGE_PUSH_GAMER_T0_RECIP_LIST(gamer_handle hGamer);
 ```

-Push this gamer into the recipient list used to send INBOX messages NOTE: Call this function a bunch of times to put together the list, then call an INBOX_SEND function.
+Push this gamer into the recipient list used to send INBOX messages
+Call this function a bunch of times to put together the list, then call an INBOX_SEND function.
 The list is cleared each time the list is used to send a message